ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_profiler_cpu_time_period_ns {#query_profiler_cpu_time_period_ns}

 Sets the period for a CPU clock timer of the query profiler.
-Real clock timer counts CPU time.
+This timer counts only CPU time.

 Possible values: